maqamylee0/Breast-Cancer-Diagnostic-tool/README.md

-# Check Me: AI/ML Risk Triage Demo
+# AI/ML Risk Triage Demo

 This repository contains a demo application for self-screening breast cancer risk triage.
 It includes a synthetic data generator, a machine learning model training pipeline, and a Streamlit-based interactive demo.